How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 I wanted to create one place to share my advice and experience with all you talented creative types who are looking for tips, tools, and tactics on how to pitch a cartoon successfully .

 And by “successfully”, I mean a show idea that gets optioned, or bought, by a network or studio like Apple, NBC Universal, Cartoon Network, or Netflix.
 And those networks have pretty deep pockets!
+Especially the ones that started off as tech companies, who are now in the original animated content business!

 But those buckets are just going to sit there, unclaimed–or go towards the studio’s cereal bar and frozen yogurt machine–unless YOU pitch them something that blows them away.